How Does Cashless Payment Work: A Guide

 Authentication

-• Password or Passcode: Some online transactions may require a password or a one-time passcode sent to your mobile device for authentication.
+• Password or passcode: Some online transactions may require a password or a one-time passcode sent to your mobile device for authentication.

 Authentication ensures that the person initiating the transaction is authorized to use the payment method, adding a layer of security to the process.